derickr/dbgp/debugger_protocol.rst

                                       the breakpoint types that are supported.
                                       See `7.6 breakpoints`_ for a list of the 6 defined breakpoint types.
-    resolved_breakpoints      get|set whether 'breakpoint_resolved'
-                                      notifications may be send by the
-                                      debugging engine in case it is
-                                      supported.
-See the *resolved* attribute
-                                      under `7.6 breakpoints`_ for further
-                                      information.
     multiple_sessions         get|set {0|1}
     max_children              get|set max number of array or object children to initially retrieve